 DSV is committed to complying with all applicable competition and anti-trust legislation at all times.
 To ensure we do not breach legislation, you must be aware of situations that could have an impact on competition.

-Agreements, regardless of contract form, must always be negotiated in compliance with fair competition principles.
+All agreements, regardless of contract form and contractual party, must always be negotiated in compliance with fair competition principles.

 LIMITATION OF COMPETITION